Time to sort this drama once and for all. Is Naples safe for tourists or not? Let’s spill the truth!

 Now as a tourist, what do you have to do this?
 Probably nothing.
 It’s extremely unlikely that you’ll be targeted by a Mafia thug.
 Their focus is on business owners and locals, they simply don’t care about yet another tourist coming to their city.

 Dodgy areas in Naples, Italy

-To be fair Naples looks and feels disorganized and it has indeed some dodgy and even ugly areas.
+To be entirely fair, Naples looks and feels disorganized and it has indeed some dodgy and even ugly areas.
 The streets near the Central Station Garibaldi are an example.
 But how’s that different than any other city like New York or Paris?

 Even Rome has a dodgy area near Termini Station too and doesn’t suffer from this terrible travel reputation.

 And what about the absolutely safe areas no one mentions about?
-From what I’ve experienced Caracciolo, Lungomare and other zones in Centro Storico can be considered safe.
+From what I’ve experienced Caracciolo, Lungomare and other zones in Centro Storico were absolutely fine to walk around.

 ⭐ Seeking a safe place to stay in Naples?
 (1/2)⭐